 Teamwork between parents and teachers helps children with eating disorders benefit from school

 I imagine that staff in schools all over the world have a desire to contribute to a child and a family’s wellbeing.
 If this is not what you’re seeing, the key to removing obstacles is communication.
 Engage key teachers in understanding the issues and priorities for your child.
-Discuss how they can support her with study, friends and eating.
+Discuss how they can support him or her with study, friends and eating.

 Note that in the UK, educational psychologists are assigned to schools and they can be helpful in coordinating efforts to help your child.

-Of course, it might not be right for your child to be in school at all, and I discuss this in my book.
-But let’s assume your child is reasonably well, and would benefit from being in school if the right support was in place.
-It’s time for an in-depth discussion with the Head, the relevant teachers and support teachers.
+Of course, it might not be right for your child to be in school at all, and I discuss this in Chapter 6 of my book.
+But let's assume your child is reasonably well, and would benefit from being in school if the right support was in place.
+It's time for an in-depth discussion with the Head, the relevant teachers and support teachers.

 - You can make a huge difference to my child: you can enable her to engage with normal life, friends and studies.
 With your support, we can keep sending her to school and you will be a proud part of her recovery.